Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial10.md

 description: Tutorial 10 for Students to Learn the Sed and Awk Commands
 ---

-# Objectives

-Text Manipulation:
-  - Using the sed Utility
-  - Using the awk Utility

 # Tutorial 10: Sed & Awk Utilities

 ## USING SED & AWK UTILTIES